JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-workload-identity.markdown

 }
 ```

+Preparations are now done and we can move to the next step.

 ## 3. Create a Azure Arc-enabled Kubernetes cluster

 Now we need to create a Azure Arc-enabled Kubernetes cluster.
 Since we need to provide parameters to the api server, at least
 I couldn't find easy way to do this with Docker Desktop Kubernetes.
+We must pass `service-account-issuer`, `service-account-key-file`,
+`service-account-signing-key-file`, `service-account-private-key-file` to the api server,
+so that it will know where to find the required signing keys etc..

 We can use
 [kind](https://kind.sigs.k8s.io/)
-for this purpose since it's easy to setup.
+instead for this purpose since it's easy to setup.
+It works great with Docker Desktop.
+I just disabled the Docker Desktop Kubernetes and used `kind` instead.

 Here is how to install `kind`:

 ```bash
 curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.22.0/kind-linux-amd64